 IR := *PC; PC += 1; END

 C74-6502 microinstructions are composed of distinct operations, separated by semicolons, which the datapath executes concurrently.
-Each operation typically configures a specific section of the datapath, causing data to flow through various logic elements, and then latching the result into target registers.
+Each operation typically configures a specific section of the datapath, causing data to flow through various logic elements.
+The results are then latched into target registers.

 In the FetchOpcode microinstruction, the first operation, “IR := *PC”, uses the address at PC to read memory and latches the data into the Instruction Register.
 (C programmers will note the borrowed syntax to de-reference PC.
 In function, it means that the CPU will output the address in the PC register on to the Address Bus).